Mike Yastrzemski Player Props: Giants vs. Padres

-Mike Yastrzemski -- with a slugging percentage of .641 in his past 10 games, including three home runs -- will be in action for the San Francisco Giants versus the San Diego Padres, with Joe Musgrove on the hill, on April 29 at 6:05 PM ET.
+The San Francisco Giants, including Mike Yastrzemski and his .649 slugging percentage over his past 10 games, take on starter Yu Darvish and the San Diego Padres at Estadio Alfredo Harp Helu, Sunday at 4:05 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Cardinals.
+He had a hitless showing in his last game (0-for-3) against the Padres.

 Mike Yastrzemski Game Info & Props vs. the Padres